Shin-ThantAung/GuessMon/README.md

-# HangMan
+# GuessMon
-FED_Assignment2_HangMan
+FED_Assignment2_GuessMon

 Idea
 ----
-Creating a HangMan Game.
-The user is to guess the hidden word, letter by letter.
+A guessing game.
+The user is to guess the randomly selected pokemon using an image.
-With every mistake made, extra strokes will be added to the hangman, the game is over when the user guessed the hidden word or the hangman is completed.
+With every mistake made, extra strokes will be added to the hangman, The game ends when the player guesses the pokemon or the number of tries is used up.